beachball

 git authentication

 By default, beachball publish pushes changes (version bumps, changelog updates, change file cleanup) back to main/master or the configured branch option.
-Since this branch should be protected, there's typically some extra configuration needed for pushing changes back during automated publishing.
+Since this branch should be protected, some extra configuration is needed to provide a token with permission to bypass branch policies.

 GitHub repos

-The built-in GITHUB_TOKEN can't be given permission to bypass branch protection rules, so you'll need to manually create credentials using one of the following approaches:
+The built-in GITHUB_TOKEN can't be given permission to bypass branch protection rules, so you'll need to manually create a token using one of the following approaches:

 • Traditional approach: use a fine-grained personal access token (PAT) with write permissions for only the specific repo, and store it as a secret.